edw4rdyao/eeg_mi_dl/README.md

 It will use the default config in [bci2a_EEGNet_default.yaml](./config/bci2a_EEGNet_default.yaml) and default `within-subject` strategy  , surely you can use `--config` to specify.

-Then you can get the output accuracy and `result.txt` in `./save` folder:
+Then you can get the output accuracy and `result.log` in `./save` folder:

 ```
 Subject1 test accuracy: 70.8333%